monstermac77/conformity/README.md

 # Perpetuation

-"What do you want to be when you grow up?", an all too common question asksed to children.
+"What do you want to be when you grow up?", an all too common question asked of children.
 Merely by asking this question, one is teaching the essence of conformity: the world is set, and you must find your place within it.